What’s 25 miles long, one mile wide and chock full of fun things to do? Ambergris Caye, an island off the coast of Belize.

 Every Thursday night in San Pedro a game of Chicken Drop, happens on the beach.
 Your child will think it’s hysterically funny.

 Here’s how it works: There is a large square checker board in the sand with 100 numbers on it.
 One lucky person gets catch the chicken, rotate it in a circle, blow on its bottom for good luck and then release it on to the board.

 Once the chicken is on the board the crowd yells and screams to encourage it to poop.
 Whatever number the chicken poops on, wins.
 But there’s a catch!
 The winner has to clean up the poop before claiming her prize.

-*FamiliesGo! does not necessarily recommend using an inflattable ring as a swim aid or flotation device.
+*FamiliesGo! does not recommend using an inflatable ring as a swim aid or flotation device.